 - (a) all appropriate internal procedures at the partner institution have been exhausted; - (b) there are reasonable grounds to believe that the partner institution's internal procedures and regulations for dealing with appeals were not implemented correctly or fairly.

-The procedure for appealing to The Open University is set out in The Open University Handbook for Validated Awards.
+The procedure for appealing to The Open University is set out in The Open University Handbook for Validated Awards which students should have access to through the partner institution.

 I. TRANSCRIPTS, DIPLOMA SUPPLEMENTS AND CERTIFICATES